YottaDB/YDBDoc/MessageRecovery/errors.rst

 ZCNOPREALLOUTPAR
 ------------------

-ZCNOPREALLOUTPAR, Parameter xxxx in external call yyyy.zzzz is an output only parameter requiring pre-allocation.
+ZCNOPREALLOUTPAR, Parameter xxxx in external call yyyy.zzzz is an output only parameter requiring pre-allocation

 Run Time Error: This indicates that a pre-allocation value was not specified for the output only parameter xxxx in package yyyy, external call zzzz.